PaddlePaddle/docs/docs/api_guides/low_level/layers/sequence_en.rst

 5. sequence_expand
 ------------------
-This layer has two LoDTensors of sequences as input and extends the sequence in the first batch according to the LoD information of the sequence in the second LoDTensor.
+This layer has two DenseTensors of sequences as input and extends the sequence in the first batch according to the LoD information of the sequence in the second DenseTensor.
 It is usually used to extend a sequence with only one time step (for example, the return result of :code:`sequence_first_step`) into a sequence with multiple time steps, which is convenient for calculations with sequences composed of multiple time steps.

  Please refer to :ref:`api_fluid_layers_sequence_expand`